uwacyber/cits1003/cits1003-labs/lab-10-ai.md

 This passage above was generated using ChatGPT!
 You can try ChatGPT for yourself here! [https://openai.com/blog/chatgpt/](https://openai.com/blog/chatgpt/)

-Read through the following article and answer the following questions: [https://simonwillison.net/2022/Sep/12/prompt-injection/](https://simonwillison.net/2022/Sep/12/prompt-injection/)
+Read through the following article and answer the following questions: [https://systemweakness.com/new-prompt-injection-attack-on-chatgpt-web-version-ef717492c5c2/](https://systemweakness.com/new-prompt-injection-attack-on-chatgpt-web-version-ef717492c5c2/)

 ### Question 4.
-The impact of prompt injection attacks
+The Use of Markdown Image

-Which of the following is the least concerning regarding prompt injection attacks?&#x20;
+What is the purpose of the invisible single-pixel markdown image in the prompt injection attack?&#x20;

-1. A malicious attacker could craft a prompt that includes keywords related to account passwords and trick the model into revealing sensitive information.&#x20;
-2. Companies may want to use the paid API offered by ChatGPT for their business operations.
-Prompt injection attacks allow malicious attackers to potentially discover the underlying business logic behind their API usage, which is a risk to the business’s intellectual property and ongoing operations.&#x20;
-3. In an attempt to discover sensitive information, attackers may need to craft multiple malicious prompts to see which one successfully reveals the information.
-This may cause strain on the service by increasing server demand and subsequently costs.&#x20;
-4. Prompt injection attacks can degrade the performance of NLP models, making them less effective in generating accurate and coherent text.
-Further, if a prompt injection attack results in inaccurate or misleading information being generated, it can damage the reputation of the organization or individuals associated with the model.
+1. To improve the formatting of ChatGPT responses. &#x20;
+2. To track user interactions with the injected prompt. &#x20;
+3. To prevent the user from copying the poisoned text. &#x20;
+4. To transmit sensitive chat data to the malicious server.

 {% hint style="info" %}
-Submit the correct option as your flag (e.g., `CITS1003{`1`}` if option 1 is the correct answer).
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
 {% endhint %}

 ### Question 5.
-Mitigating prompt injection attacks

-Which of these is not a potential mitigation technique against prompt injection attacks?&#x20;

-1. Using input sanitization techniques to filter out potentially harmful keywords or phrases.&#x20;
-2. Training the model on a diverse range of data, including adversarial examples, to improve its ability to detect and filter out malicious inputs.&#x20;
-3. Adding more computational resources to the model to help it process input prompts more quickly.&#x20;
-4. Implementing an anomaly detection system to identify and filter out unexpected or suspicious input prompts.&#x20;
-5. Limit access to detailed information about the AI model.
+The Use of Webhook URL

+What is the primary function of the webhook URL in the described attack scenario?&#x20;

+1. To serve as a decoy to distract users from the malicious prompt injection. &#x20;
+2. To directly inject malicious code into ChatGPT's responses. &#x20;
+3. To record and intercept incoming requests, facilitating the transmission of sensitive data to the attacker's server. &#x20;
+4. To authenticate users accessing ChatGPT's services. &#x20;

+{% hint style="info" %}
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
+{% endhint %}

 ### Question 6.
-The impact of input-based defence on ChatGPT
+The Limitations of The Attack

-In reality, finding methods for distinguishing between “instructional” prompts and “user-input” prompts for ChatGPT has proven to be a challenge, due to the richness of natural language input.
-One such challenge is in implementing restrictions that prevent exploitation, while allowing enough freedom for the model to effectively perform its tasks.
-Consider a business who has appropriated ChatGPT for a particular business purpose.
-This may involve requiring and serving only a subset of ChatGPT’s full capabilities.
-The business hosts an endpoint (or access point) for users to be able to interact with their specified instance of ChatGPT.&#x20;

-Which of the following potential input-based defence methods would have the most impact on ordinary (non-malicious) use of the ChatGPT service?&#x20;
+Which of the following contributes to the limitations of prompt injection attacks against ChatGPT? &#x20;

-1. Input allow-listing: Depending on the task the model is solving, it could happen that the user input has very specific formatting.
-For example, if the user input is a phone number, there is no point in allowing characters other than numbers, white spaces and maybe a small subset of symbols.&#x20;
-2. Input length: The more protections are deployed, the longer a payload would need to be to bypass them.
-Reducing the maximum length of the user input increases the level of restrictions and decreases the opportunities for an attacker to find a working payload.&#x20;
-3. Input deny-listing: When allow-listing is not possible, deny-listing can be used to block certain characters or terms that could facilitate exploitation.
-For example, don’t allow the word “translate” if the instructions are using it as well.&#x20;
-4. Explicit Separation: Provide the end-user an explicit field for their input that is separated from the instruction prompt.
+1. ChatGPT's vulnerability to common web attacks.&#x20;
+2. The default temperature parameter of ChatGPT affects the randomness and consistency of its output.&#x20;
+3. The lack of user engagement with the injected prompts. &#x20;
+4. The dependence on the user's browser.

+{% hint style="info" %}
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
+{% endhint %}